pdf-raku/Font-FreeType-raku/lib/Font/FreeType/GlyphImage.md

     - FT\_RENDER\_MODE\_LCD

         Render in colour for an LCD display, with three times as many pixels across the image as normal.
-This mode probably won't work yet.

         Only available with Freetype version 2.1.3 or newer.

     - FT\_RENDER\_MODE\_LCD\_V

         Render in colour for an LCD display, with three times as many rows down the image as normal.
-This mode probably won't work yet.

         Only available with Freetype version 2.1.3 or newer.